gleechi/gleechi.github.io/pages/0.13.0/unity/unity_get_started_build.content.md

 ### Building an APK for Android

-VirtualGrasp only supports 64 bit for Android.
+For Android, VirtualGrasp only supports 64 bit.

 You therefore have to ensure that you use **IL2CPP** as Scripting Backend and **ARM64** as Target Architecture in your Build Settings, see image below: